robbrucks/zabbix-postgresql-auto-partitioning/README.md

 These functions are *only* meant to be used with a PostgreSQL Zabbix DB.

+As with anything from the internet, thoroughly test it before using it in production.

 ## The scripts

 * **install\_partitioning.sh:** installs the partitioning objects